How to replace a cracked screen on an iPhone 5

-- iPhone 5 LCD & digitizer replacement - Buy black screen now, Buy white screen now
+- iPhone 5 replacement screen - Buy black screen, Buy white screen

 Our video will walk you through disassembly to reassembly.
 Even though it's possible to perform this repair using only the video, we highly suggest reading the written walkthrough and viewing the high quality images below.
 Both guides are meant to compliment each other so we suggest reading and watching both before actually performing the repair.

 Before performing any repair, you should always turn your iPhone completely off by holding down the Power Button and using the Slide to power off feature.
 Once the iPhone has completely turned off, you can move on to the next step.

 Remove the two security screws in the dock connector

 There are two security screws on either side of the Lightning connector port.
 Use your security screwdriver to remove them.

 Remove the damaged display

 There are two methods for removing the display.
 If you've cracked the bottom pretty badly you may find it hard to get a seal with a suction cup.
 We'll walk you through both ways of removing the display.